 The device gives your kids the means to alert you of any problem by pressing the SOS button.
 They can even use the tracker to phone you.
 Like most other kids safety gadgets, Weenect allows you to set up “area zones”.
 You will then receive a smartphone alert when their child has arrived or left a designated zone.

-Tracking can be performed using a live map, a compass with distance countdown or by holding your smartphone up and, assuming you’re pointing the phone’s camera in the right direction, a little icon pops up on the screen showing you the child’s whereabouts.
+Tracking can be performed using a live map, a compass with distance countdown or by holding your smartphone up.
+Assuming you’re pointing the phone’s camera in the right direction, a little icon pops up on the screen showing you the child’s whereabouts.

 Weenect has a seven day battery life, can be used in more than 68 countries globally and uploads location data each and every minute.
 This makes it a pretty reliable option whether kids are down at the park or playing at the beach while on holiday.
 It works in all of Europe plus a few outposts, including Korea, Madagascar, Australia, Ghana, India and Malaysia.

 My Buddy Tag is a bluetooth enabled device that helps parents keep their children safe in a number of different ways.
-The little gadget provides an out of range alert; water safety alert to help prevent accidental drowning (when it is submerged in water for more than 5 seconds); panic alarm; and personal ID to help reunite a lost child with the parents.
+The little gadget provides an out of range alert; water safety alert (to help prevent accidental drowning); panic alarm; and personal ID to help reunite a lost child with the parents.

 An added safety feature is an email alert with ‘Last Seen Location’ feature.
 This sends you an email with the date, the time, and last known map location (when the child wearing Buddy Tag is totally out of the bluetooth range from the phone).
 It is worth nothing, the range for the device is 40 feet indoors, and 80-120 feet outdoors, so it is limited.